patrickstowell/PHY303-Lectures/_sources/phy303-unit2-liquiddropmodels.md

 **SEMF Advantages**
 - It makes good predictions of the masses and binding energies of most nuclei and explains the basic shape of the Binding Energy (BE) Curve.
 - It allows predictions of the energy release in nuclear decay (or energy input needed to make a reaction occur)
-- It tells us why, for instance, fission can occur in nature.
+- It suggests, for instance, why fission can occur in nature due to changes in the binding energy for fission parents and daughters.

 **SEMF Disadvantages**
-- It does not explain why there are splines in the BE curve at certain nuclei.
+- It does not explain why there are spikes in the BE curve at certain nuclei.
 - It doesn't explain nuclei shape, in particular why some are observed to not be spherical.
 - It doesn't explain nuclear properties like **Nuclear Spin**, **Parity**, and **Magnetic Moment**.